Go HomeAstrology Menu

 The Sun and LeoThe Moon and CancerMercury, Gemini and VirgoVenus, Libra and TaurusMars and AriesJupiter and SagittariusSaturn and CapricornUranus and AquariusNeptune and PiscesPluto and Scorpio

-Kokopelli - Archetype of The Trickster
+Kokopelli - Pueblo Native American Indian Archetype of The Trickster

 Of course... the ancient Greeks were not the only peoples to understand and give tribute to the spirit of the "trickster."
-In the United States each of the many Native American tribes have their own unique versions of this trickster spirit.
+In the United States each of the many Native American Indian tribes have their own unique versions of this trickster spirit.

 One of these tricksters has become quite popularized in recent years.
 His name is Kokopelli, the hunchbacked flute player.
 Another of his nicknames is the "Casanova of the Cliff Dwellers."